 It's also important to note that the financial impact of COVID-19 has generally hit Black-owned brands harder than others, as illustrated in the graphic below by Mona Chalabi.
-This New York Times opinion article "How We Spend Tells Us Whose Lives Matter" delves into one of the reasons, inequality around stimulus packages.
+The New York Times opinion article "How We Spend Tells Us Whose Lives Matter" delves into one of the reasons: inequality around stimulus packages.
 Thinking longer-term about positive economic change for the Black community, it's crucial to support these businesses now so that we don't lose them due to financial hardships associated with the pandemic.
 To that end, we're listing some of our favorite businesses here in the fashion category.
 Shop if you can, and if not, bookmark for later, knowing that your purchase is doing more than just satisfying your shopping habit.

 Get to know Brother Vellies: Handcrafted, sustainable shoes with personality, designed in Brooklyn and made by artisans from Nairobi to New York.
-The fashion girl–beloved brand helps keep traditional African design practices and techniques alive while also creating and sustaining artisanal jobs.
+The fashion person–beloved brand helps keep traditional African design practices and techniques alive while also creating and sustaining artisanal jobs.

 Get to know Sincerely Tommy: A Brooklyn-based concept store that stocks the coolest emerging womenswear and lifestyle brands, often at very accessible prices.
 The woman behind the boutique, Kai Avent-deLeon, also runs a coffee bar in the store and is opening up a boutique hostel and vegan eatery.

 Get to know Fe Noel: A vibrant, colorful brand inspired by the designer's Caribbean heritage.
-In addition to her Brooklyn-based brand, the founder, Fe Noel, also has a namesake foundation that mentors young women passionate about entrepreneurship.
+In addition to her Brooklyn-based brand, the founder, Fe Noel, has a namesake foundation that mentors young women passionate about entrepreneurship.

-Get to know Lemlem: Supermodel Liya Kebede founded the artisan-driven collection over twelve years ago, which includes women's, men's, and children's clothing, and home goods all made in Africa.
+Get to know Lemlem: Supermodel Liya Kebede founded the artisan-driven collection over 12 years ago, which includes women's, men's, and children's clothing, and home goods all made in Africa.
 The clothing line beloved for vacation-ready pieces also has a philanthropic arm to help women artisans thrive in Africa by connecting them to healthcare and education.

 Get to know The Folklore: This NYC-based online concept store stocks a very tight edit of Africa and the diaspora's top designer brands with the goal of helping brands grow through global exposure.
 Beyond an online boutique, the brand also offers wholesale services to other brands.

 Get to know Pyer Moss: The brand's collections and shows combine storytelling, activism, debate, theatre, and social commentary to make a statement that goes way beyond just clothing.
-From gowns to streetwear, it's hard to describe the multi-faceted brand in just a few words, which is why the designer Kerby Jean-Raymond often refers to his brand as an "art project," a CFDA Award–winning art project, we'll add.
+From gowns to streetwear, it's hard to describe the multifaceted brand in just a few words, which is why the designer Kerby Jean-Raymond often refers to his brand as an "art project," a CFDA Award–winning art project, we'll add.

 Get to Know Telfar: The unisex NYC-based line is known for its iconic logo bags in a rainbow of colors.
 It's rare that a relatively affordable purse cements its status as an It bag, which is one of the reasons why Telfar Clemens's namesake brand is so intriguing.

-Christopher John Rogers
+11. Christopher John Rogers

-House of Aama
+12. House of Aama

-Get to know House of Aama: Rebecca Henry and Akua Shabak are a mother-daughter duo based in Los Angeles that designs pieces rooted in the ethos of the African continent and diaspora.
-Storytelling is at the root of the collections, which are reflective of the PostBellum Southern United States, in the designer's words, "a time when our ancestors had been emancipated from slavery, and they were striving to claim their rightful place with forward determination and dignity."
+Get to know House of Aama: Rebecca Henry and Akua Shabaka are a mother-daughter duo based in Los Angeles that designs pieces rooted in the ethos of the African continent and diaspora.
+Storytelling is at the root of the collections, which are reflective of the postbellum Southern United States, in the designer's words, "a time when our ancestors had been emancipated from slavery, and they were striving to claim their rightful place with forward determination and dignity."
 The line has collaborated with African artisans over the years in an effort to provide a platform for African design.

 Get to know Heron Preston: Designing clothing is just one of Heron Preston's talents—the designer is also an artist, DJ, consultant, art director, and sustainability advocate.
 The multi-hyphenate's varied sources of inspiration come through in his utility-minded streetwear pieces.

-Get to know Stella Jean: The Haitian-Italian designer is well-known for her colorful, printed pieces and impeccable tailoring.
+Get to know Stella Jean: The Haitian Italian designer is well-known for her colorful, printed pieces and impeccable tailoring.
 She stands out for her meaningful activism woven into the very fabrics of her designs.
 Read about how she supported the Kalash people in Pakistan with her spring 2020 collection.

-Get to know Victor Glemaud: The designer launched his eponymous statement knitwear line back in 2006, "for all people, genders, races, sizes, and personalities."
+Get to know Victor Glemaud: The designer launched his eponymous statement-knitwear line back in 2006 "for all people, genders, races, sizes, and personalities."
 Recently, the designer took that commitment even further by extending the sizes offered for his line.

-Get to know Wales Bonner: When you see Grace Wales Bonner's collection of luxury womenswear and menswear all together, her focus on "soulful tailoring" feels so spot on.
-Her latest collection dubbed "Mambo" is a true delight.
-It's no wonder Maria Grazia Chiuri asked the designer to present her interpretation of the revolutionary "New Look" silhouette at Dior's Cruise '20 show.
+Get to know Wales Bonner: When you see Grace Wales Bonner's collection of luxury womenswear and menswear all together, her focus on "soulful tailoring" feels so spot-on.
+Her latest collection, dubbed Mambo, is a true delight.
+It's no wonder Maria Grazia Chiuri asked the designer to present her interpretation of the revolutionary New Look silhouette at Dior's Cruise 20 show.

-Oma the Label
+21. Oma the Label